Sartaj Aziz: Early life and education

-Sartaj Aziz was born in 1929 in a Sayyid Kakakhel family in Nowshera, Khyber Pakhtunkhwa.
+Sartaj Aziz was born in 1929 in a Sayyid Kakakhel family of Pashtuns in Nowshera, Khyber Pakhtunkhwa.
 In the 1940s, Aziz was a young activist in the Muslim League-led Pakistan movement.
 Aziz was educated at Islamia College of Lahore and then obtained a bachelor's degree in economics from the Punjab University in 1949.
 Aziz joined the civil service in 1950 and later traveled to the United States and earned a master's degree in development economics from Harvard University in 1963.

 Returning to work in the government, he attained the position of joint secretary in the Planning Commission of Pakistan in 1967.
 Aziz later worked in the United Nations Food and Agriculture Organization from 1971 to 1975, and the International Fund for Agricultural Development from 1978 to 1984.

 Ashar Aziz, a Pakistani-American electrical engineer, business executive, and former billionaire is Sartaj Aziz's maternal nephew.